huntabyte/bits-ui/sites/docs/content/transitions.md

 description: Learn how to use transitions with Bits UI components.
 ---

 Svelte Transitions are one of the awesome features of Svelte.
-Unfortunately, they don't play very nicely with components.

-This is due to the fact that they rely on various directives like `in:`, `out:`, and `transition:` to use them, which aren't supported by Svelte components.
+Unfortunately, they don't play very nicely with components, due to the fact that they rely on various directives like `in:`, `out:`, and `transition:`, which aren't supported by components.

 In previous version of Bits UI, we had a workaround for this by exposing a ton of `transition*` props on the components that we felt were most likely to be used with transitions.
 However, this was a bit of a hack and limited us to _only_ Svelte Transitions, and users who wanted to use other libraries or just CSS were left out.